tgteacher/BigData-LA1/ASSIGNMENT.md

 * Your answers to the tasks below *must* be located in file `answers/answer.py`.

-* A skeleton of your answer file already exists in file `answers/answer_skeleton.py`.
-You should copy/paste this file to `answers/answer.py` then start from it.
+* A skeleton of your answer file already exists in file `answers/answer.py` with the required syntax for each function.

 # Dataset